openmls/openmls/book/src/user_manual/migration.md

 previous version of the library, serialized into `serde_json`, and then imported into the *current* version of the library, which writes it back out in the new storage format.

+The storage migration is a re-encoding of a member's own stored, local state: it doesn't change anything on the wire, and doesn't need coordination with other group members.

 This migration approach requires the `migration-export` feature on the previous version's `openmls` crate and the `migration-import` feature on the current one.